 Formats are not the same as genres, which are a categories of music.
 Formats are the way those categories are arranged.
-Some stations run multiple genres, but most have a signature tone and style.
-Radio formats are selected to appeal to particular demographics and niches, such as a particular age group or ethnicity.
+Some stations run multiple genres, but most have a signature tone and style selected to appeal to particular demographics and niches.

 - News, talk, and sports: These stations feature news and conversation, rather than music.
-They typically announce local, regional and national news items along with sports coverage.
-They also will regularly post traffic updates, one of the main reasons why audiences tune in.
+They typically announce local, regional, and national news items along with sports coverage.
+They also post regular traffic updates, one of the main reasons why audiences tune in.
 They also might mix local content with popular, syndicated radio shows.

 - Country: Country stations play a mix of recent hits and classic songs in their genre.
 These stations have broad appeal in age demographics.

-- Rock and alternative: Classic rock is one of the most popular formats; metropolitan areas often have multiple classic rock stations.
-Rock and alternative stations play a mix of modern rock, classic rock, punk and metal music.
+- Rock and alternative: Classic rock is one of the most popular formats, and metropolitan areas often have multiple classic rock stations.
+Rock and alternative stations play a mix of modern rock, classic rock, punk, and metal music.

 - Urban: Urban stations, often referred to as rhythm and blues (R&B) stations, tend to cater to a younger audience.
 They highlight artists in R&B, soul, hip-hop, and rap.

 - Classical: Classical music is usually geared towards older audiences and is not as common.
-They feature works by composers like Beethoven, Chopin, and Bach.
+They feature works by composers such as Beethoven, Chopin, and Bach.

-- College: Many colleges and universities have their own radio stations, featuring music from up and coming artists.
+- College: Many colleges and universities have their own radio stations, featuring music from up-and-coming artists.
 Run by volunteers, these stations tend to have smaller broadcast ranges.
-The audiences tend to be very niche, such as college students at that particular university.
+They tend toward niche audiences, such as college students at that particular university.